crispzips/managingwordpress/README.md

 ## The Admin View

-Once you have a WordPress account and site, you can access the administive view by appending "/admin" to the end of your site's url.
+Once you have a WordPress account and site, you can access the administive view by appending "/admin" to the end of your site's url,
 * For example: "[yourwebsite.wordpress.com]/admin"
+or by logging into WordPress and navigating to your site's dashboard.

 For this tutorial I'll be using the [Capra/Bailey Project](http://caprabaileyproject.oucreate.com) created by [Ben Keppel](http://history.ou.edu/ben-keppel) and [Tara Carlisle](https://libraries.ou.edu/users/tara-carlisle) at the University of Oklahoma.